mrayanasim09/python-projects/README.md

 ## Projects

-You can find detailed information and documentation for each project within their respective folders.
+You can find detailed information and documentation for each project in their folders.
 Below is a list of projects in each category:

 ### GUI